qdrddr/damien-ai-4friends/mcp/cursor/README.md

 - A dedicated `mcp.json` configuration
 - Direct integration with popular local MCP servers

-Other supported developer-oriented MCP clients include: Windsur, VS Code with Copilot, RooCode, Cline, Continue (vary in transport & config support).
+Other supported developer-oriented MCP clients include: Windsurf, VS Code with Copilot, RooCode, Cline, Continue (vary in transport & config support).

 ---

-## ⚙️ How to Set Up MCP with Cursor
+## **⚙️ How to Set Up MCP with Cursor**

 ### 1. **Install Cursor**
 Go to [https://cursor.sh](https://cursor.sh) and install Cursor for your OS.